kes/blog/content/posts/common-lisp-lambda-macros.md

     });
 ```

 And boom!
-That strange and scary `->` -- but it's lambda!
-And that is readable.
+That strange and scary `->` -- behold, lambda!
+Neat, and readable.

-So, I agree.
 It's a lambda.
 But is it a closure?
-Typically a closure is define as a lambda enclosing over a local variable in the scope of the defined lambda.
+Typically a closure is defined as a lambda enclosing over a local variable in the scope of the defined lambda.
 In this example, the local `b` is in the scope of the lambda.
 But there's only so much that you can do with it.

 So, in my opinion, Java does have closures.
-The use of the local variable `b` in the code is very much limited.
+The use of the local variable `b` in the method is very much limited.
 It cannot be modified.
-And while there might be any number of technical reasons why this is so, the point is that `b` cannot be modified.
+And while there might be any number of technical reasons why this is so, all well and good, but the point is that `b` cannot be modified.
 In my view a closure must allow the enclosed local variables to be modified.
 Perhaps I'm wrong?

 In any event, in `Lisp` this is easily done: